Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Introduction

-\textbf{Uncertain graphs.} Previous works have looked at learning settings with uncertain graphs.
-For example, \citet{boldi2012injecting} propose a new graph-anonymization technique that injects uncertainty in the existence of edges of the graph. \citet{dallachiesa2014node} propose a method that models the probability of a node belonging to a particular class as a function of the uncertainty in the edges related to that node.
-However, such an approach does not either build upon state-of-the-art graph networks or develop a fully coherent probabilistic model over the parameters of the network.
-Following a different methodology, \citet{hu2017embedding} deal with the problem of uncertain graphs via embeddings by constructing a proximity matrix given the uncertain graph and applying matrix factorization to get the embedded representation.
+Most graph neural network frameworks can be seen from a more general perspective under the unifying \acrlong{MONET} \citep[\acrshort{MONET},][]{monti2017geometric}.
+For details of graph neural network approaches the reader is referred to the excellent related work in \cite{velickovic2018graph} and, more generally, to the surveys in \cite{zhou2018graph,wu2019comprehensive}.
+With regards to uncertain graphs, \cite{boldi2012injecting} propose a graph-anonymization technique that injects uncertainty in the existence of edges of the graph. \cite{dallachiesa2014node} propose a method that models the probability of a node belonging to a particular class as a function of the uncertainty in the edges related to that node.
+However, such an approach does not build upon state-of-the-art graph networks nor develop a fully coherent probabilistic model over the parameters of the network.
+Following a different methodology, \cite{hu2017embedding} deal with the problem of uncertain graphs via embeddings by constructing a proximity matrix given the uncertain graph and applying matrix factorization to get the embedded representation.
 The embeddings are then used in supervised learning tasks.
-Unlike our method, this a two-step procedure where the prediction task is separate from the uncertainty modeling and embedding learning.
+Unlike our method, this is a two-step procedure where the prediction task is separate from uncertainty modeling and representation learning.